madewokherd/ALttPDoorRandomizer/README.md

 OW Transitions are shuffled within each world separately.

+## Overworld Tile Swap (--ow_swap)

+### Vanilla

+OW tiles remain in their original worlds.

+### Mixed

+OW tiles are randomly chosen to become a part of the opposite world

+### Crossed

+OW tiles remain in their original world, but transitions can now be travel cross-world.

 ## Keep Similar Edges Together (--ow_keepsimilar)

 This keeps similar edge transitions together. ie. The 2 west edges of Potion Shop will be paired to another set of two similar edges